 Herpes sores can affect many areas of the body, including the mouth, genitals, and eyes.
-Knowing what herpes looks like across the body can help people diagnose the condition.
+Herpes sores look like blisters filled with fluid, which can break open a crust before healing.

 - herpes simplex 1 (HSV-1), or oral herpes, which usually affects the mouth

 - herpes simplex 2 (HSV-2), or genital herpes, which generally affects the genitals

 Both HSV-1 and HSV-2 can occur on the face or the genitals.
 People can encounter both herpes viruses through bodily fluids, including genital fluids and saliva.

 Once someone has the virus, the symptoms can flare up from time to time for the rest of their life.
 While the sores can be uncomfortable and even painful, they are not usually dangerous for otherwise healthy adults.

 This article will explain what herpes is, how people get it, and what herpes looks like with pictures.